Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 You can write a check to transfer money from one account to another.
 It is both simple and free to do.

-In order to transfer money from one bank to another using this approach, you’ll have to write a check (from the bank you are moving money from,) to yourself.
-Then, you can either walk the check to the bank to deposit it or send it via mail with a deposit slip, to the bank where you want to transfer the money.
+To transfer money from one bank to another using this approach, you’ll have to write a check to yourself from the bank from which you are moving money.
+Then, you can either go to the bank to deposit the check or mail it with a deposit slip to the bank where you want to transfer the money.
 Many banks also let you deposit a check via your mobile app.
 Simply open the app, take a picture of the front and back of your check and the check will be deposited.

-The disadvantage of this approach means that you may have to wait a few days for the check to clear in both accounts.
-If you are used to checking your account for an updated balance, it may not be current until the check actually clears the bank.
+The disadvantage of transferring money by writing a check is that you may have to wait a few days for the check to clear in both accounts.
+If you are used to checking your account for an updated balance, it may not become current until the check actually clears the bank.

-If you’re not careful in keeping a record of the check that will reduce the balance on the account from which it’s drawn, you could inadvertently overdraw your account.
+If you’re not careful to keep a record of the check that will reduce the balance on the account from which it’s withdrawn, you could inadvertently overdraw your account.
 Overdrafts can be very costly, so just make a note of the amount of the check and your new balance.

 These methods are very similar to the process of writing a check.
-If you’re like most people who’ve abandoned writing checks altogether, you may not have access them.
-If this is the case, you can request the bank create a “check” for you in the form of a money order or cashier’s check.
+However, if you’re like most people who have abandoned writing checks altogether, you may not have access to them.
+In this case, you can request the bank create a “check” for you in the form of a money order or cashier’s check.

-The downfall of this approach is that the bank may charge a fee for creating these checks for you and it could take time for the receiving account to post funds.
+The downfall of this approach is that the bank may charge a fee of as much as $10, and it could take time for the receiving account to post funds.
 Some accounts offer benefits that cover the fee, while other types of accounts do not.

-Venmo is a peer-to-peer payment app that calls itself a “digital wallet.”
-This app works on a mobile device, like a phone or tablet, and allows you to transfer money from one account to another.
+Venmo is a peer-to-peer payment app that works on a mobile device like a phone or tablet, and allows you to transfer money from one account to another.
 The most common use is for sending money between friends and family.

-With Venmo, you can connect your bank account, debit or credit card information to the app for sending funds to other users or keep funds in your Venmo account.
-Any money you receive through the app stays in your account and can be transferred to other people or your bank account at your request.
+With Venmo, you can connect your bank account, debit or credit card information to the app to send funds to other users or keep funds in your Venmo account.
+Any money you receive through the app stays in your Venmo account and can be transferred to other people or to your bank account at your request.

 PayPal is another peer-to-peer payment app that works on a mobile device or internet browser.
 To open a PayPal account, you’ll need to provide your first and last name, address, email address and phone number.

-Like Venmo, you can send or receive funds within the app where you can maintain a balance good for making transactions with anyone who accepts PayPal payments.
-However, if you need more flexibility in spending, you can connect your bank account to your PayPal account and transfer money to your bank account.
+Like Venmo, you can send or receive funds within the app and maintain a balance that you can then use for transactions with anyone who accepts PayPal payments.
+However, if you need more flexibility in your spending, you can connect your bank account to your PayPal account and transfer money to your bank account.

 It usually takes three to five business days to transfer money to or from a U.S. bank account with PayPal.
 How quickly your transfer appears in your bank account will depend on whether you make the transfer before or after the cutoff time of 7 p.m.
 EST.

 You can also send money from your PayPal account to an eligible debit or prepaid card within 30 minutes for a fee based on the amount of money you transfer.
 Finally, you can receive a check from your PayPal funds within one to two weeks (if you’re within the U.S.) for a fee of $1.50.

-There is no fee to send or receive money using Cash App for standard transfer times, which takes one to three business days.
-Instant transfers will cost 1% of the transfer amount (with a minimum fee of $0.25), and the funds will appear in your bank account immediately.
+There is no fee to send or receive money using Cash App within standard transfer times, which are typically one to three business days.
+Instant transfers carry a fee 1.50% of the transfer amount (with a minimum fee of $0.25), and the funds will appear in your bank account immediately.

-Cash App has limitations on amounts of money you can move in a given time period.
-If you send more than $250 in a week or receive up to $1,000 within 30 days, you will have to verify your account with personal information: name, date of birth and the last 4 digits of your Social Security number.
-Providing this information will increase the sending limit to $2,500.
+Cash App limits the amount of money you can move in a given time period.
+If you send up to $250 in a week or receive up to $1,000 within 30 days, you will have to verify your account with personal information, such as your name, date of birth and the last four digits of your Social Security number.
+Providing this information will increase the sending limit.

 Sending money only requires a recipient to have a phone number or email address.
-Zelle doesn’t charge for its money transfer services, and unlike any other money transfer method here, the money is available immediately in recipients’ bank accounts as long as they are enrolled in Zelle.
+Zelle doesn’t charge for its money transfer services, and unlike any other money transfer method listed here, the money is available immediately in recipients’ bank accounts as long as they are enrolled in Zelle.
 If they aren’t enrolled in Zelle, they will receive a notice that tells them how to enroll.
 (Note: For people who are creating a new Zelle account, first-time transfers may take one to three days to post.)

-Participating banks have different rules about sending and receiving limits.
-These rules could also vary with the type of bank account you have or other individual circumstances the bank considers when setting limits.
+Participating banks have different rules for sending and receiving limits.
+These rules could also vary depending on the type of bank account you have or other individual circumstances the bank considers when setting limits.

-Apple recently added cash payment services to Apple Pay capabilities.
+Apple recently added cash payment services to Apple Pay’s capabilities.
 Apple’s peer-to-peer payment service, Apple Pay Cash, works much like the other apps mentioned here.
-Money received is added to the Apple Cash card that “lives” in the Wallet app.
-It can stay there or be transferred to a bank account.
+Money received is added to the Apple Cash card that lives in the Wallet app.
+Funds can stay in the account, or you can transfer them to your bank account.

 - You can transfer a minimum of $1 to your bank, or your full balance if it's under $1.

-- You can transfer up to $3,000 to your bank in a single transfer.
+- You can transfer up to $10,000 to your bank account or debit card in a single transfer.

-As mentioned above, the best way to transfer money from one account to another will depend on the circumstance.
-In many cases, you may have to choose between convenience, speed and cost effectiveness when transferring your money.
+As mentioned above, the best way to transfer money from one account to another will depend on the circumstances.
+In many cases, you may have to choose between convenience, speed and cost-effectiveness when transferring your money.
 As long as you know your tolerance for these trade-offs, you should be able to choose the best method for your needs.